subbuwu/Javascript-Beginner-Projects/README.md

 #### This projects built with HTML5,CSS3 and Vanilla JS, lets users count the number of people/passengers entering with just a click !

 ### 2.)
 [Basketball Scorecard](https://github.com/subbuwu/Javascript-Beginner-Projects/tree/main/basketball-scorecard-js) :
 #### This project lets you keep track of the points in a basketball game with adding one to three pointers .
 Built with HTML5,CSS3 and Vanilla JS.
+This project is completely responsive and has a good design in mobile view making it easier for user to access.
 <!-- Below is a list of the projects included in this repository:

 Project 1 - [Brief description of project 1]